 Most of the materials used in our products are resins, plastics and other material that depend upon oil or natural gas as their raw material.
 Crude oil and natural gas prices have been volatile in recent years.
-Crude oil markets have historically been affected by political uncertainty in the Middle East and more recently, by the conflict in the Ukraine.
-As the current conflict in the Middle East continues to develop and geopolitical tensions rise in the region or globally, there is no assurance that crude oil supplies will not be interrupted or crude oil prices will not rise in the future.
+Crude oil markets have historically been affected by political uncertainty in the Middle East and more recently, by the conflict in Ukraine.
+As the current conflict in the Middle East and Ukraine continues and geopolitical tensions rise in the region or globally, there is no assurance that crude oil supplies will not be interrupted or crude oil prices will not rise in the future.
 New laws or regulations adopted in response to climate change could also increase energy costs as well as the costs of certain raw materials and components.
 Any such regulations or interruptions could have an adverse effect on our ability to produce, or the cost to produce, our products.
 Our suppliers have historically passed some of their cost increases on to us, and if such prices are sustained or increase further, our suppliers may pass further cost increases on to us.
 In addition to the effect on resin prices, transportation costs have increased because of the effect of higher crude oil prices, and we believe most of these costs have been passed on to us.
 Our ability to recover these increased costs may depend upon our ability to raise prices on our products.
+In certain cases, we may be unable to pass along increased costs to our customers if they are under long-term fixed price contracts.
 In the past, we have rarely raised prices and it is uncertain that we would be able to raise them to recover higher prices from our suppliers.
 Our inability to raise prices in those circumstances, or to otherwise recover these costs, could have an adverse effect on our profitability.